vuejs/v2.vuejs.org/src/guide/index.md

 order: 1
 ---

+Let's start with a quick tour of Vue's data binding features.
+If you are more interested in a high-level overview first, check out this [blog post](http://blog.evanyou.me/2015/10/25/vuejs-re-introduction/).

 The easiest way to try out Vue.js is using the [JSFiddle Hello World example](https://jsfiddle.net/yyx990803/okv0rgrk/).
 Feel free to open it in another tab and follow along as we go through some basic examples.
 If you prefer downloading / installing from a package manager, check out the [Installation](/guide/installation.html) page.

 ### Hello World